 Paul E. Hickes Observatory

 Donated by alumnus Paul E. Hickes, class of 1942, the observatory was built in 1986 to house Juniata's Brashear 5-inch refracting telescope.
 The telescope was purchased from John Brashear, one of the world's most renowned telescope makers at the turn of the last century, prior to the arrival of Halley's Comet in 1911.
 The observatory was constructed in time for Halley's return 75 years later.
-Today, the observatory contains a permanently mounted 12-inch reflecting computerized telescope outfitted with an electronic (CCD) camera.
-Two 8-inch reflectors can be mounted on piers outside of the observatory for large-group viewing.
+Today, the observatory contains a permanently mounted 16-inch reflecting computerized telescope outfitted with an electronic (CCD) camera.
+Two 8-inch Dobsonian reflectors and a solar telescope are avaialble for imaging or for group viewing.
 The observatory is available to students in the astronomy class (PC120), and to upper-level students for research projects.
 It is conveniently located behind Brumbaugh Academic Center.

 Radiation Portal Monitors